georgehelsby/communicate_findings/README.md

 The variables for each individual ride include the trip start & end time, start & end station, trip duration in seconds as well as extra information such as user type.

 ## Summary of Findings
+In the exploration, I found that there was a strong relationship between ride durations and various factors such as city, user type and when the ride takes place.
+These variables produce intuitively explainable and statistically significant effects on the average ride duration.
+I explored these relationship with multiple bar charts for the 2 variable relationships as well as heat maps with subplots for the multi-variate explorations.

+Outside of the main variables of interest, I also investigated the relationship that a particular city has on relationship between ride duration.
+For this I imported New York City's Citibike dataset from the same year.
+I explored the trends in user types and time of rides.

+## Key Insights
-The first finding was that **customers ride for much longer on average than subscribers**.
+The first insight was that **customers ride for much longer on average than subscribers**.
 Customers are defined as those riders who do not have any monthly or annual membership to the system and instead ride pay-per-minute.
 What was discovered is that customers ride on average about 3 times longer than subscribers while only making up about 15% of all riders.

 Secondly, after discovering that there was very minimal seasonal fluctutation in trip durations in San Francisco I downloaded & imported 2018's dataset for New York City's Citibike system.
 After comparing the two cities it was clear that there was a **significant difference in seasonal fluctuations of ride length between San Fran and NYC**.
 This was to be expected as San Francisco has a notoiously temperate climate and New York has hot summers as well as freezing/snowy winters.